tsvemarianova/flume-sqoop-notebook/README.md

 # flume-sqoop-notebook
 Notes about Flume and Sqoop.
-Example for beginners.
+Examples for beginners.